What Is Marketing?

-Some of those will be presented as one-time offers to provide some urgency.
+Others will be presented as one-time offers to provide some urgency.

 Some go far, but the best ones look like they are offering something of great value to you.

-After the webinar the best ones provide follow-up emails and links to watch replays.
+After the webinar, the best ones provide follow-up emails and links to watch replays.